KoniDevTeam/SiteMonster/README.md

 make install
 ```
 ## Features
-You can check your webites' availability directly in app interface.
-Also, every second it checks every your website.
-If your website is down, app will report it.
-App can:
+You can check your webites' availability directly in the app interface.
+Also, every second it is checking all your websites.
+If your website is down, app will report about it.
+The app can do the following:
-* Send push notifications on your pc
+* Send push notifications to your PC
-* Play load alarm
+* Play a loud alarm sound
 ## Planned features
-* Translate app to russian and ukranian (v1.1)
+* Translate the app to Russian and Ukrainian (v1.1)
 * Port to macOS, add binaries for Arch linux (v1.1)
-* Notifications on mobile phone (iOS, Android) (v1.1)
+* Notifications for mobile phone (iOS, Android) (v1.1)
 * Detailed configuration (v1.1)
 * Email and telegram notifications (v1.2)
 * sitemap.xml scanner (v1.2)
-* Bad links searching (v1.2)
+* Bad links search (v1.2)
 ## Contribution
-You can freely contribute in our github.
-There're many things you can do: bug fixes, new features, translations.
-Please,
-follow several simple rules:
+You can freely contribute to our github.
+There're many things you can do: fix bugs, add new features, make translations.
+Please follow several simple rules:
 * Create one pull request per one feature
-* Create one commit for one small piece of realization
+* Create one commit for one small piece of implementation
 * Write simple functions.
 Every function must do one small thing.
 All actions in function must be on one abstraction level.
 * Specify type of return value and arguments, e.g.
 ```python